 The MFSA reserves the right to request such additional information as it may require when processing an application for a licence.

-9.2 Overseas based Non-UCITS Schemes

-Application Form (Schedule B to this Part);

-Latest approved version of the Prospectus;

-Instrument of Incorporation or Constitutional Documents;

-Management, Administration, Custody, Advisory agreements (as applicable);

-Resolution from the Board of Directors/ General Partner(s)/ Manager:

-confirming the his/ her/ their intention to apply for a Collective Investment Scheme licence in favour of the Scheme;

-identifying the person(s) responsible for signing the application documents;

-identifying the person(s) responsible for acting as a point of liaison with the MFSA;

-Application Fee;

-Marketing Plan;

-Draft Information Sheet for Investors in Malta;

-An outline of the regulatory status of the Scheme and ongoing regulatory requirements applicable to the Scheme.

-The MFSA reserves the right to request such additional information as it may require when processing an application for a licence.

 Applications for the Licensing of Additional Sub-Funds of an Existing Scheme

-10.1 Maltese Non-UCITS Schemes and Maltese UCITS Schemes

-A Maltese Non-UCITS Scheme or a Maltese UCITS Scheme constituted in the form of an umbrella fund (i.e. with sub-funds) wishing to establish additional sub-funds, is ordinarily required to submit the following documents:
+A Maltese UCITS Scheme constituted in the form of an umbrella fund (i.e. with sub-funds) wishing to establish additional sub-funds, is ordinarily required to submit the following documents:

 formal notification to the MFSA of its intention to apply for a licence in favour of the sub-fund(s);